NVIDIA/warp/docs/modules/allocators.rst

     d = wp.full(n, 42.0, dtype=float, device="cuda:0")

-Each of the calls above allocates a block of device memory large enough to hold the array and optionally initializes the contents with the specified values.  ``wp.empty()`` is the only function that does not initialize the contents in any way, it just allocates the memory.
+Each of the calls above allocates a block of device memory large enough to hold the array and optionally initializes the contents with the specified values.
+:func:`wp.empty() <empty>` is the only function that does not initialize the contents in any way, it just allocates the memory.

 Memory pool allocators grab a block of memory from a larger pool of reserved memory, which is generally faster than asking the operating system for a brand new chunk of storage.
-This is an important benefit of these pooled allocators - they are faster.
+This is an important benefit of these pooled allocators—they are faster.

 Stream-ordered means that each allocation is scheduled on a :ref:`CUDA stream<streams>`, which represents a sequence of instructions that execute in order on the GPU.
 The main benefit is that it allows memory to be allocated in CUDA graphs, which was previously not possible: